wsu-sfs-pi/research-projects/WSU-Research-Projects.md

 cybersecurity project during their scholarship period.
 Students may choose to participate in a research project under the guidance of a cybersecurity faculty member.

-The following cybersecurity research labs are currently offering research opportunities for SFS students.
-Check them all out to learn what projects are of interest to you.
+The following is a list of past projects.
+Use this to find what activities/experiences you had in the past that can help you complete *similar* projects.

 [Post-Quantum Information System Security Lab (Prof. Remi Chou)](#post-quantum-information-system-security-lab)